 • A meat thermometer: While not necessarily a cutting tool, a meat thermometer is essential for ensuring that your ribeye roast is cooked to perfection.
 Make sure to insert the thermometer into the thickest part of the roast to get an accurate reading.

-See also How to cook a live crab humanely
+See also How long to cook hash browns in deep fryer

 By having these tools on hand, you will be well-equipped to cut your ribeye roast after cooking it.
 Remember to always use caution when handling sharp objects and to let the roast rest for a few minutes before carving to allow the juices to redistribute evenly.